halesyy/m1-screamers/BENCHMARKS.md

 ### The takeaway from this test...

 Don't stuff your threads.
-They enjoy some space!
+They DO enjoy their space.
+But, don't give them too much credit - they are M1's... don't need to be boring and go as low as your core count 😉